FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 A few things to notice:

-CAC scales with ACV.
+Average CAC scales with ACV.
 Enterprise deals cost more to close because they involve longer sales cycles, more stakeholders, and dedicated sales reps.
-That’s not inefficiency — it’s the cost structure of that segment.
-A €30,000 CAC sounds alarming until you realize the contract is worth €120,000/year with 95% gross margin and net revenue retention above 120%.
+That’s not inefficiency, it’s the cost structure of that segment.
+A €30,000 figure sounds alarming until you realize the contract is worth €120,000/year with 95% gross margin and net revenue retention above 120%.

 The SMB gap is where most bootstrapped founders live.
-If you’re selling a €49–€199/month product to small businesses, your benchmark is the €200–€600 CAC range.
-If your CAC is significantly above that and your ACV is below €3,000, something in your funnel needs fixing — usually conversion rate, not traffic volume.
+If you’re selling a €49–€199/month product to small businesses, your benchmark is the €200–€600 range.
+If your average CAC is significantly above that and your ACV is below €3,000, something in your funnel needs fixing, usually conversion rate, not traffic volume.

-Blended CAC vs. fully loaded CAC.
+Blended vs. fully loaded average CAC.
 The numbers above are blended averages across all channels.
-Your actual CAC will vary by channel (more on that below).
-Some founders track both: blended CAC for the overall health check, and per-channel CAC for budget allocation decisions.
+Your actual cost will vary by channel (more on that below).
+Some founders track both: blended average CAC for the overall health check, and per-channel CAC for budget allocation decisions.

-One more thing: these benchmarks assume you’re counting CAC correctly — including founder time and tool costs.
-If you’re only counting ad spend, your real CAC is probably 40–60% higher than you think.
+One more thing: these benchmarks assume you’re counting CAC correctly, including founder time and tool costs.
+If you’re only counting ad spend, your real average CAC is probably 40–60% higher than you think.

-For more context on how these numbers fit into the broader SaaS landscape, see SaaS benchmarks.
+For more context on how these average CAC numbers fit into the broader SaaS landscape, see SaaS benchmarks.

 Average CAC by acquisition channel